ZupIT/beagle-helpers/android/beagle-defaults/README.md

 class CacheApp : StoreHandlerDefault(AppApplication.APPLICATION!!)
 ```

 d) Create a LoggerApp file as listed below.
-This class extends from an ´BeagleLoggerDefault()´ class at the Beagle-Default lib:
+This class extends from a ´BeagleLoggerDefault()´ class at the Beagle-Default lib:
 ```
 @BeagleComponent
 class LoggerApp: BeagleLoggerDefault()